OpenFreeEnergy/openfe/docs/index.rst

         :link: installation
         :link-type: doc

         New to *OpenFE*?
-Check out our installation details to get it working on your machine!
+Check out our installation guide to get it working on your machine!

     .. grid-item-card:: Tutorials
         :img-top: _static/Tutorial.svg